Kaiser Wilhelm Society: Constitution

 Opening of the Kaiser-Wilhelm-Institut in Berlin-Dahlem, 1913.
 From right: Adolf von Harnack, Friedrich von Ilberg, Kaiser Wilhelm II, Carl Neuberg, August von Trott zu Solz.

 The Kaiser Wilhelm Gesellschaft (KWG) was founded in 1911 as a research institution outside the university system in order to advance the interests of German state and capital through the development of scientific knowledge relevant to industrial and military application.
 The inaugural meeting was held on 11 January 1911.
 The constituent institutes were established in succession and placed under the guidance of prominent directors, whose ranks included the physicists and chemists Walther Bothe, Peter Debye, Albert Einstein, Fritz Haber and Otto Hahn; a board of trustees also provided guidance.

 Funding came from both business and government to reduce KWG's dependence on either source.
 It was also obtained from individuals, from the Notgemeinschaft der Deutschen Wissenschaft (Emergency Association of German Science), and foreign sources.

 Outside Germany, the Rockefeller Foundation granted students worldwide one-year study stipends for whichever institute they chose.
 Some studied in Germany, in contrast to the German universities, with their formal independence from state administration, the institutions of the Kaiser Wilhelm Gesellschaft had no obligation to teach students.

 The Kaiser Wilhelm Society and its research institutes were involved in weapons research, experimentation and production in both the First World War and the Second World War.
-During the World War I, the group, and in particular Fritz Haber, was responsible for introducing the use of poison gas as a weapon.
+During World War I, the group, and in particular Fritz Haber, was responsible for introducing the use of poison gas as a weapon.
 This was in direct violation of established international law.